Featured on 3KSN TV, WICHITA, Kansas (KSNW), by Sam Montero — Updated: Nov 1, 2021

 Evergy expects to switch out all faulty lights in Wichita by the end of the year, but the Air Capitol isn’t the only place seeing purple.

 “Topeka, Wichita, Manhattan, Emporia and Lawrence.
 Those are the five areas that we’ve seen,” claimed Baker. …

 For customers concerned about the price tag of these fixes, Baker said the LED fixtures are covered under warranty, so there will be no additional cost to Evergy or their customers for replacing the lights.

-RS Electric Utility Services is working with Evergy to resolve this issue.
+RS Electric Utility Service is working with Evergy to resolve this issue.